History of SKN |

 In the early afternoon the march reached Lodge.
 The owner, Philip Todd informed the marchers that they were trespassing and told them to leave.

 Todd was struck down.
 He called for a shotgun.
-The marchers attacked him, broke his gun and
+The marchers attacked him, broke his gun and beat him and forced him and his servants into the house.

 At Willets’ the overseer was seized and ordered to produce a bill so